haaris272k/Pro-Buddy-Bot/README.md

         get to know which western and bollywood songs are topping the charts

-        get detaiils of any movie
+        get details of any movie

  - If a user enters the wrong command then he will be notified that he entered the 'Invalid command!'